Space mirror: Deployment logistics

 The deployment and maintenance of a fleet of small space mirrors that can create a shade of around 100,000 kilometers in space would include necessary factors such as energy, construction, transportation, and ground support operations.
 Overall, the estimated cost of constructing and sending a fleet of space mirrors to space is around 750 billion dollars.
 If the space mirrors are able to achieve a 50-year lifetime, the annual maintenance cost estimates to around 100 billion dollars.
 Furthermore, if any individual satellite needed to be replaced at the end of their lifetime, the costs of the entire operation would amount to 5 trillion dollars.

-The deployment of either one large space mirror or a fleet of smaller mirror will also have to take into consideration of the millions of space debris within the Earth’s orbit.
+The deployment of either one large space mirror or a fleet of smaller mirror will also have to take into consideration of the millions of space debris within the Earth's orbit.
 Most debris is small, weighing around 1 gram.
 However, depending on their speed, such debris can be catastrophic for satellites if they were to collide.
 Therefore, orbital satellites would need to maneuver out of the path of tracked space debris from the space mirror.
 Additionally, if one very large space mirror were to be deployed, its massive surface area will be a very large target for space debris.
 Therefore, maneuvering hundreds of space mirrors or one very large space mirror will prove to be very difficult due to the space debris and the potential size of the space mirror.

-Unintended climate change

-The direct reflection of solar radiation away from the Earth may have certain adverse effects on the climate.
-As the Earth is exposed to less solar radiation, the planet will cool down, but this might result in unpredictable weather patterns.
-An overall drop in global temperature may affect the hydrological cycle and could increase the intensity of droughts and floods.
-Furthermore, the change of temperature and climate may also negatively impact the cultivation of crops.
-As a result, the reflection of solar radiation could adversely affect around 65% of the global population.